ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Single-choice-inference.md

 So the logical destination of the TrueFundeps view is to treat fundeps as true type functions, fully expressed in System FC.
 The fundep syntax is simply convenient syntactic sugar.

+[AntC] The 'Elaboration' paper doesn't consider overlapping instances (such as needed for `TypeEq` or three-FunDep `AddNat`).
+I think that's a severe weakness.

 **ToDo** I'd love to have compelling examples of when TrueFundeps is what we need.
 Deriving equalities from Givens might be one such --